-Clinicians, patients, and families should bear in mind that suicidality is a core feature of depression.
+Mental health professionals, patients, and families should bear in mind that suicidality (thoughts and ideas about and preoccupation with death, particularly by suicide) is a core feature of depression.
 Treatments that alleviate depression reduce the risk of suicide.

 Because of public health warnings about the possible association between taking antidepressants and an increased risk of suicide, doctors began diagnosing depression less and started prescribing antidepressants more than 30% less often for children and young people.
 However, during this same time, suicide rates among young people temporarily increased by 14%.
-Thus, it is possible that by discouraging drug treatment of depression, these warnings resulted in more, not fewer, deaths by suicide.
+Thus, it is possible that by discouraging the use of medications for the treatment of depression, these warnings resulted in more, not fewer, deaths by suicide.

-When people with depression are given antidepressants, doctors take certain precautions to reduce the risk of suicidal behavior:
+When people with depression are given antidepressants, doctors take certain precautions to reduce the risk of suicidal behavior by: